nus-unix-workshop/2021-s1/docs/wsl.md

 ### Step 3: Install Ubuntu

-After restarting your computer, go to the <a href="https://aka.ms/wslstore">Microsoft Store</a> and get <a href="https://www.microsoft.com/store/productId/9N9TNGVNDL3Q">Ubuntu</a>.
+After restarting your computer, go to the <a href="https://aka.ms/wslstore">Microsoft Store</a> and get <a href="https://www.microsoft.com/store/productId/9N9TNGVNDL3Q">Ubuntu</a> 18.04 LTS.[^1]

+[^1]: The latest Ubuntu 20.04 LTS is [reported](https://discourse.ubuntu.com/t/ubuntu-20-04-and-wsl-1/15291) reported to be unstable on WSL 1.

 Follow the on-screen instructions to install.